-As writers, we can learn a lot by reading books more closely and by contemplating them as we’re reading and when we’ve finished reading.
-Hopefully, these journal prompts give you food for thought.
-You can always ask these questions when you’ve read a book (especially a good book); you don’t have to write out your answers in your journal but doing so will likely reveal many bookish mysteries and details that you otherwise wouldn’t have noticed.
+As writers, we can learn a lot by reading books thoughtfully and closely and by contemplating them as we’re reading and again when we’ve finished reading.
+You can always use these journal prompts after you’ve read a book (especially a good book); you don’t have to write out your answers in your journal but doing so will likely reveal many details that you otherwise wouldn’t have noticed.

 What is philosophy?